surawut-jirasaktavee/surawut-jirasaktavee/README.md

 **I'm Surawut!**

-I'm currently working on Telco company.
+I'm currently working on a Telco company.
 I'm currently a Data Engineer.
-I have experimented to worked with Computer vision.
+I have experimented to work with Computer vision.
 I have interested in Data Science, Big data.
-I'm currently learning about MLOps in [MLOps-zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) with DataTalk club
+I'm currently learning about MLOps in [MLOps-zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) with the DataTalk club

 **How to reach me**:
 LinkedIN: https://www.linkedin.com/in/surawut-jirasaktavee/